Senior Research Analyst, Responsive Investing at FEG Investment Advisors

-Julie Gorte oversees environmental, social and governance-related research on prospective and current investments as well as the ﬁrm’s shareholder engagement and public policy advocacy.
-She is also a member of the Impax Gender Analytics team.
+She oversees environmental, social and governance-related research on prospective and current investments as well as the ﬁrm’s shareholder engagement and public policy advocacy.
+Julie is also a member of the Impax Gender Analytics team.

 Chief Investment Officer, First Affirmative Financial Network

 Theresa, is on a mission to change the way companies, advisors and individuals see their investments.
 Theresa’s commitment to incorporating environmental, social, and governance issues into investment decisions began early in her 30-plus year investment career.
 She understands the full investing process, from analyst and portfolio manager to asset and wealth management leadership roles, including Senior Portfolio Manager and Global Head of Equities for Deutsche Bank.
 This commitment to ESG/SRI investing is driven by her fiduciary responsibility to clients and strong belief that ESG is a financial factor that can affect performance, plus being the right thing to do.
 Financial and impact objectives are both attainable.
 First Affirmative’s unique Values-Aligned Direct Index Solution (VADIS) platform provides a unique, proprietary foundation for analysis, assessment and measurement.
 All of these factors combine to help Theresa in her work toward making sustainable, responsible, and impact investing accessible to all.

 Outside of First Affirmative, Theresa shares her expertise on numerous advisory boards and in the classroom, teaching MBA courses.